Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-Let us mention that we have three pairs of equations that look similar but have very different meanings: \begin{itemize} \item[i)] The pair \eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} is an {\textit{equality}}, that relates the energy and pressure of the gluonic fields to the expectation values of the gluon condensates.
-This pair is a continuum version of the corresponding lattice formulae derived in Ref.~\cite{Engels:1980ty}.
+Let us mention that we have three pairs of equations that look similar but have rather different physical~meanings: \begin{itemize}[leftmargin=21pt,labelsep=7pt] \item[(i)] The pair Equations \eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} is an \textit{equality}, that relates the energy and pressure of the gluonic fields to the expectation values of the gluon condensates.
+This pair is a continuum version of the corresponding lattice formulae derived in Reference~\cite{Engels:1980ty}.